-Every time that the breakpoint is hit, a message will be displayed in the debug log window.
+Every time the breakpoint is hit, a message will be displayed in the debug log window.
 An added counter makes it is possible to know how many times the application passed that part of the source code.

-IAR Systems has introduced the concept of Power Debugging that lets you monitor the energy consumption and correlate it with the source code.
+Thanks to the power debugging technology in IAR Embedded Workbench, you can monitor the energy consumption and correlate it with the source code.
 This makes it possible to know the energy consumption of the entire application.
 This concept also makes it possible to add power breakpoints.
-It is possible to set a threshold, like 215mA, and the debugger will halt once the energy is above this value.
+It is possible to set a threshold, like 65mA, and the debugger will halt once the energy is above this value.

 Setting the threshold is very simple.
 You only need to open the I-jet/JTAGJet->PowerLog window and then set the value and desired option as shown above or below the value.

 The feature is useful to guarantee to not have any peaks of power consumption or higher values than specified, and the battery will last longer with this kind of analysis.
 You can just leave your application running for a long period of time.
 The timeline is not necessary but it gives you the complete information about the energy that is being used.

-This article is written by Rafael Taubinger, Field Applications Engineer, IAR Systems Brazil.
+This article is written by Rafael Taubinger, IAR Systems.